 We worked at the family business, a signage company that my dad bought in the 90’s, and were close friends with a lot of our employees.
 They felt more like family, so breaking this news to them was just as tough.
 Lots of uncertainty surrounded the business and we questioned how it would operate without us (not that it couldn’t, of course), but I felt like we were an integral part of it…

-Quite early on, I started a list of the furniture and items that I wanted to keep and move with me to the States.
+Quite early on, I started a list of the furniture and items that I wanted to keep and move with me to our new home in Atlanta.
 Due to the cost of shipping things halfway across the world, we decided to limit ourselves to half a shipping container.
-This meant our belongings would get packed up, and as soon as the other half is filled with someone else’s move, it would all get loaded onto a ship and make its way to New York.
+This meant our belongings would get packed up, and as soon as the other half is filled with someone else’s items, it would all get loaded onto a ship and make its way to New York.
 Sounded simple and painless enough (and it was, thank goodness).

 Second on the list was getting our house ready and listed for sale.